Ashikita, Kumamoto: History

+Government

+Ashikita has a mayor-council form of government with a directly elected mayor and a unicameral city council of 16 members.
+Ashikita, together with the town of Tsunagi contributes one member to the Kumamoto Prefectural Assembly.
+In terms of national politics, the town is part of the Kumamoto 4th district of the lower house of the Diet of Japan.

 Areas within Ashikita

 Ashikita is divided into 44 areas.
 Communities are often spread along rivers, following the Kuma River between Yatsushiro City and Hitoyoshi City, and following the many streams that originate in Ashikita's mountains and flow out into the Yatsushiro Sea, along the town's extensive coastline.
 These areas include: